-(c) Risk-based requirements adjustment.
-The Federal awarding agency may adjust requirements when a risk-evaluation indicates that it may be merited either pre-award or post-award.
+(c) Adjustments to the Risk Assessment.
+The Federal agency may modify the risk assessment at any time during the period of performance, which may justify changes to the terms and conditions of the Federal award.
+See § 200.208.

 (d) Suspension and debarment compliance.

-(1) The Federal awarding agency must comply with the guidelines on governmentwide suspension and debarment in 2 CFR part 180, and must require non-Federal entities to comply with these provisions.
-These provisions restrict Federal awards, subawards and contracts with certain parties that are debarred, suspended or otherwise excluded from or ineligible for participation in Federal programs or activities.
+The Federal agency must comply with the government-wide suspension and debarment guidance in 2 CFR part 180 and individual Federal agency suspension and debarment requirements in title 2 of the Code of Federal Regulations.
+Federal agencies must also require recipients to comply with these requirements.
+These requirements restrict making Federal awards, subawards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from receiving Federal awards or participating in Federal awards.

 § 200.207 Standard application requirements.

 (a) Paperwork clearances.
-The Federal awarding agency may only use application information collections approved by OMB under the Paperwork Reduction Act of 1995 and OMB's implementing regulations in 5 CFR part 1320 and in alignment with OMB-approved, governmentwide data elements available from the OMB-designated standards lead.
-Consistent with these requirements, OMB will authorize additional information collections only on a limited basis.
+The Federal agency may only use application information collections approved by OMB under the Paperwork Reduction Act of 1995 and OMB's implementing regulations in 5 CFR part 1320 and in alignment with OMB-approved, government-wide data elements available from the OMB-designated standards lead.
+Examples of application information collections approved by OMB include the Standard Forms 424 (SF-424), which is available on Grants.gov, and the Biographical Sketch Common Form (OMB Control Number 3145-0279), which Federal agencies should use to collect biographical sketches and other disclosure information from award applicants.
+OMB will authorize additional information collections only on a limited basis and consistent with these requirements.

 (b) Information collection.
-If applicable, the Federal awarding agency may inform applicants and recipients that they do not need to provide certain information otherwise required by the relevant information collection.
+The Federal agency may inform applicants that they do not need to provide certain information already being collected through other means.

 § 200.208 Specific conditions.

-(a) Federal awarding agencies are responsible for ensuring that specific Federal award conditions are consistent with the program design reflected in § 200.202 and include clear performance expectations of recipients as required in § 200.301.
+(a) Federal agencies are responsible for ensuring that specific Federal award conditions and performance expectations are consistent with the program design (See § 200.202 and § 200.301)

-(b) The Federal awarding agency or pass-through entity may adjust specific Federal award conditions as needed, in accordance with this section, based on an analysis of the following factors:
+(b) The Federal agency or pass-through entity may adjust specific conditions in the Federal award based on an analysis of the following factors:

-(1) Based on the criteria set forth in § 200.206;
+(1) Review of OMB-designated repositories of government-wide data (for example, SAM.gov) or review of its risk assessment (See § 200.206);

-(2) The applicant or recipient's history of compliance with the general or specific terms and conditions of a Federal award;
+(2) The recipient’s or subrecipient’s history of compliance with the terms and conditions of Federal awards;

-(3) The applicant or recipient's ability to meet expected performance goals as described in § 200.211; or
+(3) The recipient’s or subrecipient’s ability to meet expected performance goals as described in § 200.211; or

-(4) A responsibility determination of an applicant or recipient.
+(4) A determination of whether a recipient or subrecipient has inadequate financial capability to perform the Federal award.

-(c) Additional Federal award conditions may include items such as the following:
+(c) Specific conditions may include the following:

 (1) Requiring payments as reimbursements rather than advance payments;

-(2) Withholding authority to proceed to the next phase until receipt of evidence of acceptable performance within a given performance period;
+(2) Withholding authority to proceed to the next phase until receipt of evidence of acceptable performance;

-(3) Requiring additional, more detailed financial reports;
+(3) Requiring additional or more detailed financial reports;

 (4) Requiring additional project monitoring;

-(5) Requiring the non-Federal entity to obtain technical or management assistance; or
+(5) Requiring the recipient or subrecipient to obtain technical or management assistance; or

 (6) Establishing additional prior approvals.

-(d) If the Federal awarding agency or pass-through entity is imposing additional requirements, they must notify the applicant or non-Federal entity as to:
+(d) Prior to imposing specific conditions, the Federal agency or pass-through entity must notify the recipient or subrecipient as to:

-(1) The nature of the additional requirements;
+(1) The nature of the specific condition(s);

-(2) The reason why the additional requirements are being imposed;
+(2) The reason why the specific condition(s) is being imposed;

-(3) The nature of the action needed to remove the additional requirement, if applicable;
+(3) The nature of the action needed to remove the specific condition(s);

-(4) The time allowed for completing the actions if applicable; and
+(4) The time allowed for completing the actions; and

-(5) The method for requesting reconsideration of the additional requirements imposed.
+(5) The method for requesting the Federal agency or pass-through entity to reconsider imposing a specific condition.

-(e) Any additional requirements must be promptly removed once the conditions that prompted them have been satisfied.
+(e) Any specific conditions must be promptly removed once the conditions that prompted them have been satisfied.

 § 200.209 Certifications and representations.